nahid/apify/README.md

    - Enter the version number (e.g., "1.0.0")

 This will:
-- Build native AOT executables for Windows, Linux, macOS (x64), and macOS (ARM64)
+- Build single file executables for Windows, Linux, macOS (x64), and macOS (ARM64)
 - Create a GitHub release with the executables attached
 - Tag the release with the specified version